 Under our amended and restated articles of association to be effective upon the closing of this offering, the number of directors on our board of directors will be determined by our board of directors and will be no less than three and no more than eleven directors divided into three classes with staggered three-year terms.
 Each class of directors consists, as nearly as possible, of one-third of the total number of directors constituting the entire board of directors.
-At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors will be for a term of office that expires on the third annual general meeting following such election or re-election, such that from the annual general meeting of 2022 and after, each year the term of office of only one class of directors will expire.
+At each annual general meeting of our shareholders, the election or re-election of directors following the expiration of the term of office of the directors of that class of directors will be for a term of office that expires on the third annual general meeting of 2022 and after, each year the term of office of only one class of directors will expire.